Skip to content

 Why Listening While Reading Works

 Your eyes learn spelling; your ears learn syllable stress, linked words, and emotion.
 When both channels carry the same story, vocabulary sticks with two retrieval cues instead of one.
-That matters in Spanish, where unstressed vowels and fast speech can blur boundaries for beginners.
+That matters in Spanish, where unstressed vowels and fast speech blur boundaries for beginners.

 For research context, see story learning statistics and comprehensible input on the blog.
+For bilingual reading before you add audio, try Spanish stories with English translation.

 Listen-read-shadow